-The redesigned Winbank has a clear and intelligible User Interface that simplifies the headache of online financial transactions and be extremely advantageous to both Piraeus Bank and its customers.
+The redesigned Winbank has a clear and intelligible User Interface that simplifies the headache of online financial transactions and is extremely advantageous to both Piraeus Bank and its customers.

 Starting from the dashboard, we listened to what users need from a personal web banking panel, how it can solve problems and facilitate day-to-day transactions and services.

 Winbank’s new dashboard provides an easy to read 360° view of the users’ online presence, unifying their activity within the platform.

 MAIN NAVIGATION MENU

 We further enhanced usability by splitting the various products and categories into two main menus:

 A new dynamic main navigation menu is placed on top of the screen, which provides one-click access to most of the platform’s sections and, incorporating a “sticky” feature, it stays fixed to the top of the viewport on scroll.